-- Under the TCP Server section, you will find the following options. - Application: There are 3 different communication applications to choose from here: - RAW: There is no protocol on this mode which means that the data is passed transparently. - Virtual COM: The Virtual COM protocol is enabled on the serial device to communicate with a virtualized port from a remote client.
+- Select TCP Server radio button in the Link Mode options.
+Note that TCP Server is the default Link Mode for COM port of SE5201B. - Under the TCP Server section, you will find the following options. - Application: Here, there are three different communication applications to choose from: - RAW: There is no protocol on this mode which means that the data is passed through transparently. - Virtual COM: The Virtual COM protocol is enabled on the serial device to communicate with a virtualized port from a remote client.
 It is possible to create a Virtual COM port on Windows/Linux in order to communicate with the serial device as a remote client. - Reverse Telnet: This application is used to connect the serial device and another serial device (usually a Terminal Server) with a Telnet program.
 Telnet programs in Windows/Linux usually require special handshaking to get the outputs and formatting to show properly.
-The SE59XX series will interact with those special commands (CR/LF commands) once Reverse Telnet application is enabled.
+The SE5201B series will interact with those special commands (CR/LF commands) once Reverse Telnet application is enabled.

 - Pair Connection Master: This application is used when the user needs to pair two serial devices over the Ethernet network. - IP Filter: This option will enable the Source IP option below.
-When this option is checked, SE59XX will block or filter out all other IP addresses from accessing the COM port except the one specified in the Source IP. - Source IP: This option specifies the remote client's Source IP which will be transmitting data to our TCP Server (on SE59XX).
+When this option is checked, SE5201B will block or filter out all other IP addresses from accessing the COM port except the one specified in the Source IP. - Source IP: This option specifies the remote client's Source IP which will be transmitting data to our TCP Server (on SE5201B).
 In other words, our TCP Server will only allow data from this IP address to flow (hence its own name implies Source IP).
-Note that only one source is allowed. - Local Port: This option specifies the port number that the TCP server (on SE59XX) should listen to.
+Note that only one source is allowed at a time. - Local Port: This option specifies the port number that the TCP server (on SE5201B) should listen to.
 It is also used by the remote TCP client to connect to the TCP server.
-The default local port is 4660.
-You can enter different port number in this option. - Maximum Connection: This option specifies the maximum number of remote devices/clients (with maximum of 4 clients) that can be connected to the serial device on this COM port. - Response Behavior: This option specifies how SE59XX will proceed or behave when it receives requests from remote connected hosts in which we will have the following options: - Request & Response Mode: Under this mode, the COM port on SE59XX will hold requests from all other remote connected hosts until the serial device replies; however, unrequested data sent from the serial device would be forwarded to all connected hosts.
-Additionally, user can specify how a reply message from the serial device will be sent to the remote connected hosts with two possible options: - Reply to requester only: The COM port will reply to the remote connected host who has requested the data only. - Reply to all: A reply is sent to all remote connected hosts. - Transparent mode: The COM port on SE59XX will forward requests from all remote connected hosts to the serial device immediately and reply to all remote connected hosts once it receives data from the serial device. - For other Serial Settings on the same configuration page, please go to Section 4.8.2 and for Advanced Settings please go to Section 4.8.3. - After finishing configuring the Link Mode, please scroll down to the bottom of the page and click on "Save & Apply" button to save all the changes that you have made.
+The default value for local port is 0.
+You can enter any port number in this option. - Maximum Connection: This option specifies the maximum number of remote devices/clients (with maximum of 4 clients) that can be connected to the serial device on this COM port. - Response Behavior: This option specifies how SE5201B will proceed or behave when it receives requests from remote connected hosts.
+The following options are available: - Request & Response Mode: Under this mode, the COM port on SE5201B will hold requests from all other remote connected hosts until the serial device replies; however, unrequested data sent from the serial device would be forwarded to all connected hosts.
+Additionally, user can specify how a reply message from the serial device will be sent to the remote connected hosts with two possible options: - Reply to requester only: The COM port will only reply to the remote connected host which has previously requested data. - Reply to all: A reply is sent to all remote connected hosts. - Transparent mode: The COM port on SE5201B will forward requests from all remote connected hosts to the serial device immediately and reply to all remote connected hosts once it receives data from the serial device. - For other Serial Settings on the same configuration page, please go to Section 4.7.2 and for Advanced Settings please go to Section 4.7.3. - After finishing configuring the Link Mode, please scroll down to the bottom of the page and click on "Save & Apply" button to save all the changes that you have made.

-Note: LINK1 is associated with COM1; LINK2 is associated with COM2, and so on.
+Note: LINK1 is associated with COM1;

-5.1.2 Link Mode: Configure SE59XX as a TCP Client
+5.1.2 Link Mode: Configure SE5201B as a TCP Client